Distributionally Robust Stochastic Optimization with Wasserstein Distance: Introduction

+The drawbacks of $\phi$-divergence motivates us to consider sets $\frakM$ that incorporate a notion of how close two points $\xi,\xi' \in \Xi$ are to each other.
+One such choice of $\frakM$ is based on Wasserstein distance.
+Specifically, consider any underlying metric $d$ on $\Xi$ which measures the closeness of any two points in $\Xi$.
+Let $p \geq 1$, and let $\cP(\Xi)$ denote the set of Borel probability measures on $\Xi$.
+Then the \textit{Wasserstein distance} of order $p$ between two distributions $\mu,\nu \in \cP(\Xi)$ is defined as

+More detailed explanation and discussion on Wasserstein distance will be presented in Section~\ref{sec:wasserstein}.
+Given a radius $\theta > 0$, the Wasserstein ball of probability distributions $\frakM$ is defined by

-\subsection{Related work}
+\subsection{Related Work}

 Wasserstein distance and the related field of \textit{optimal transport}, which is a generalization of the transportation problem, have been studied in depth.
-In 1942, together with the newborn linear programming (\citet{kantorovich1960mathematical}), \citet{kantorovich1942translocation} tackled Monge's problem originally brought up in the study of optimal transport.
-In the stochastic optimization literature, Wasserstein distance has been used for multistage stochastic optimization (\citet{pflug2014multistage}).
-Recently, \citet{esfahani2015data} and \citet{Zhao2015Data-driven} showed that under certain conditions the DRSO problem with Wasserstein distance is tractable, by transforming the inner maximization problem
+In 1942, together with the linear programming problem (\citet{kantorovich1960mathematical}), \citet{kantorovich1942translocation} tackled Monge's problem originally brought up in the study of optimal transport.
+In the stochastic optimization literature, Wasserstein distance has been used for single stage stochastic optimization (\citet{wozabal2012framework,wozabal2014robustifying}), and for multistage stochastic optimization (\citet{pflug2014multistage}).
+The challenge for solving \eqref{eqn:DRSO} is that, the inner maximization involves a supremum over possibly an infinite dimensional space of distributions.
+To tackle this problem, existing works focus on the setup when $\nu$ is the empirical distribution on a finite-dimensional space. \citet{wozabal2012framework} transformed the inner maximization problem of \eqref{eqn:DRSO} into a finite-dimensional non-convex program, by using the fact that if $\nu$ is supported on at most $N$ points, then there are extreme distributions of $\frakM$ that are supported on at most $N+3$ points.
+Recently, using duality theory of conic linear programming (\citet{shapiro2001duality}), \citet{esfahani2015data} and \citet{zhao2018data} showed that under certain conditions, the inner maximization problem of \eqref{eqn:DRSO} is actually equivalent to a finite-dimensional convex problem.